- Press Releases

 October 11th, 2018 | Press Releases

 Honoring those who served in the military is something the team at The Regent, A Legend Senior Living residence, takes to heart.
-So the community jumped at the chance to help some of its veteran residents take a dream flight with The Ageless Aviation Dreams Foundation (AADF).
+So the residence jumped at the chance to help some of its veteran residents take a dream flight with The Ageless Aviation Dreams Foundation (AADF).

 Eight residents of The Regent in Wichita are going up on Dream Flights on Friday, Oct.
 12, at Stearman Field in Benton, Kansas.
 Kylie Jefferis, Life Enrichment Coordinator at The Regent, is the driving force behind Legend’s efforts to arrange flights for the community’s residents.
 This is the second year in a row that Legend residents have gone up.

 The AADF is a non-profit organization established and dedicated to honoring seniors and U.S. military veterans.
-The primary focus is on individuals living in long-term care communities and its mission is “to give back to those who have given.”
+The primary focus is on individuals living in long-term care residences and its mission is “to give back to those who have given.”
 Through donations, the AADF provides Dream Flights in a Boeing Stearman biplane, the same aircraft Charles Lindbergh flew to deliver mail and used to train many military aviators in the 1940s.

 The residents who are flying this year are: